 Robbie Steward - Department Chair, Professor Office: HSTC 302A Phone: 936.468.1238 E-mail: email@example.com

 Dr. Robbie J. Steward, Professor and Chair of the Department of Human Services, received her Ph.D.
 (Counseling Psychology) and B.A.
 (Psychology) from the University of Oklahoma--Norman, and M.Ed.
 (Counseling) from the University of Central Oklahoma.
 Scholarship emphases include identifying variables associated with K-16 academic success; multicultural counseling and training, and counseling supervision.
-She has Fellow status in the American Psychological Association Divisions 17 (Society for Counseling Psychology) and 45 (Society for the Psychological Study of Ethnic Minority Issues), the recipient of numerous diversity-related professional Awards, and a long-standing member of the American Counseling Association.
+She has Fellow status in the American Psychological Association Divisions 17 (Society for Counseling Psychology) and 35 (Society for the Psychology of Women), the recipient of research awards and numerous diversity-related professional Awards, and a long-standing member of the American Counseling Association.

 Frank Brister - Associate Professor Office: HSTC 205B Phone: 936.468.1330 E-mail: email@example.com